 This is misinterpreted for the Queen of the Damned film, where it is stated that any vampire who drains his or her victim completely will die.

 Jerk Ass: If you asked Lestat he'd tell you it was Armand, if you asked Armand he'd tell you it was Lestat.

 And don't even get Louis started...

 Kicking Ass in All Her Finery: Claudia wears lavish clothing and jewelry, but she can still move faster than humans can see and has little trouble dispatching them.

 Kill It with Fire: One of the few ways to actually kill a vampire, although you'd better have the kerosene handy: Marius and Lestat both survive sloppy burnings, and Pandora uses a small blaze as a form of handwashing.

 Literary Agent Hypothesis: The core five books (Interview with the Vampire and all those featuring Lestat in a main character capacity) are written by Lestat and distributed as works of fiction, except for the first, which was dictated by Louis and distributed as a work of fiction.

-No Pronunciation Guide: Not massively, but you'll often find people confused about whether Lestat has a long or short a.
+No Pronunciation Guide: Not massively, but you'll often find people confused about whether Lestat has a long or short "a". ('If they quit reading before Memnoch the Devil, where Lestat specifies that it's long.)
 Also, is Akasha AH-kah-shah, or uh-KA-shuh?
 Nicolas is almost always pronounced like the English name, including in The Musical, but the French pronunciation would be more along the lines of nee-koh-LAH.

 They are not soulless.
 Just the opposite in fact.
 Their souls are so strongly bound to their bodies that they need to be almost completely destroyed to be assured of death.